Carlos Arturo Flores

 Flores authored Principios de Melodia y de Armonia, a music theory textbook published in 1994, available in both Spanish and English, and has written numerous articles on music.
 He has a special interest in developing materials related to the integration of music technology into the teaching of theory.

-He is an active piano recitalist and soloist and has presented numerous concerts.
+He was an active piano recitalist and soloist and has presented numerous concerts.
 He is a frequent lecturer, guest speaker, and writer.
 In 2008, he was one of six AU faculty to receive the Daniel Augsburger Excellence in Teaching Award.